 - Basic Plots

 - Three-Dimensional Graphics

 Examples presented (m files) can be easily modified and applied to your specific experimental or model data.

-Microsoft Access 2010 is a database management system; it is combined with Microsoft Office 2010.
-Access includes personal data, survey, data analysis, and reports.
+Microsoft Access 2010 is an information management tool that helps you store information, analyze data, and create reports.
+Access 2010 is combined with Microsoft Office 2010.
 This tutorial will help you get started with Access.
-This tutorial will introduce the fundamental of the Access including, creating databases, table, how to save data and how to extract data from the database to create reports
+This tutorial will introduce the fundamental of the Access including, creating database, tables, fields, and how to enter and save data, create reports and so on.

 Stata is a powerful, yet easy to use statistical package.
 This hands-on tutorial is designed as an introduction for beginning users who are just getting started using Stata.
 The emphasis in this tutorial is on exploring the data, cleaning the data for research purposes, using graphs, employing descriptive statistics and running simple regressions.

 - Getting started: open data files, use variable manager.